mrbotfield/congo-monkey/autofit/congo-autofit-readme.txt

 See also http://www.monkeycoder.co.nz/Community/posts.php?topic=1500 for more information.

-The autofit code not generate monkeydoc documentation.
+The autofit code does not generate monkeydoc documentation.

 The code is compatible with Congo retina options and the HD image resource loader.
 Any changes I make for Congo will be noted by '[BRS]' in the source files.